 Limited Companies and Partnerships

-For more information on when a Power of Attorney is needed, you can visit our page on when a Power of Attorney is.
-This resource provides additional insights into the importance of having a Power of Attorney in place.
+For more information on when a Lasting Power of Attorney is needed, you can visit our page on when a Power of Attorney is needed.
+This resource provides additional insights into the importance of having an LPA in place before it’s too late.

 Key Benefits of a Business Lasting Power of Attorney

-The importance of a Business Lasting Power of Attorney cannot be overstated, as it provides a safeguard against business disruption due to incapacitation.
-A Business LPA allows a designated attorney to make critical decisions, manage finances, and maintain business operations, thereby ensuring the continuity and stability of the business.
+The importance of a Business Lasting Power of Attorney cannot be overstated.
+It provides a safeguard against business disruption, financial loss, and the costly Court of Protection process that would otherwise be required.
+A Business LPA allows your designated attorney to make critical decisions, manage finances, and maintain business operations — ensuring your business survives your incapacity.

 Continuity of Operations